jboliv01/react-portfolio/posts/de-zc-w1.md

 Secondly, we are installing `wget` which is a utility for downloading files for the web.
 If you recall back to our ingestion script, you'll notice we used this library to download our CSV file.

-Next, we are using `pip` (a python library to install packages) to install the libraries we need for our ingestion script to run, such as padas, sqlaclhemy, etc.
+Next, we are using `pip` (a python library to install packages) to install the libraries we need for our ingestion script to run, such as pandas, sqlaclhemy, etc.

 The command `WORKDIR /app` is setting our working directory to `/app`

-The `COPY` command is copying our ingestion script from our host machine to the container's working dirtectory `/app`.
+The `COPY` command is copying our ingestion script from our host machine to the container's working directory `/app`.

 Lastly, `ENTRYPOINT` is used to set the default state in which the container executes.
 In our case, when we run our docker image, it will execute `python ingest_data.py`.